pkulak/matui/README.md

 # Useful if your custom config is interfering with Enter key bindings
 clear_vim = true

+# If non-zero, send a "blur" event after that many seconds of inactivity,
+# useful when blur events aren't sent reliably by your terminal.
+blur_delay = 30
 ```

 The config file is hot reloaded and can generally be found at